 3. Prepare exercise science students for careers in community physical fitness entities: public, private, corporate, commercial and clinical settings.

 The department of HPSS offers four undergraduate concentration (majors) and two graduate majors.
-The Graduate Catalog should be check for information on master degree programs in Sport Administration and Exercise Science.
+The Graduate Catalog should be consulted for information on master degree programs in Sport Administration and Exercise Science.
 Completions of the undergraduate curriculums terminate in a Bachelor of Science (B.S.)
 Degree.
 Retention requires that students meet all specific minimum hours for graduation with a GPA of 2.00 or higher, in programs listed below.
 A Cumulative GPA of 2.5 or better may qualify a major for graduation with only one D recorded in the Major Core.

 Teacher Education Candidates are required to Pass Praxis I / Pre-Professional Skills Tests or achieve the state threshold score on the ACT or SAT; achieve a cumulative GPA of 2.75 before applying for admission into the Teacher Education Program.
 Teacher education admission requirements are further specified in the introductory material included under the general heading: The College of Education.